LorgSoftware/web-app/README.md

 This project licensed is under GNU AGPLv3 (GNU Affero General Public License version 3).
 The terms and conditions of this license are in the `LICENSE` file.

+Note that if you simply include the web app in your website, we consider that as an "aggregate".
+(Read the section "5.
+Conveying Modified Source Versions.".)
+In other words, if you include a modified or unmodified version of the web app into your work, we want you to share the modified or unmodified version of the web app but not necessarily your own independent work.

 ## Copyright

 ```